-Mary E. Gibson is a “Double Hoo”, having received her BSN (with distinction) in 1975 and her MSN (Primary Nursing in Society – Community Health) in 1986.
+Mary E. Gibson is a “Double Hoo,” having earned her BSN (with distinction) in 1975 and her MSN (Primary Nursing in Society – Community Health) in 1986.
 Mary went on to earn her PhD at the University of Pennsylvania in 2007 with a focus on nursing and healthcare history.
 She has lived in Charlottesville since 1972.
-She currently serves as Assistant Chair of the Family, Community and Mental Health Systems at UVA School of Nursing and an Assistant Director of the Center for Nursing Historical Inquiry.

-Mary’s primary area of specialty is Obstetrics, and she demonstrates a strong community focus to her practice.
-Her employment experience includes Public Health Nursing, outpatient and inpatient (Labor and Delivery) obstetrics, and she served as a program coordinator for maternal transfers to UVA (1990s), as well as coordinator and data collector for regionalization of high risk pregnancies (late 1970s).
-In 1997, Mary joined the faculty of the School of Nursing and has taught in the areas of Community Health and Obstetrics (both classroom and clinical), leadership, and she co-teaches the healthcare history elective for fourth-year medical students.
+Mary’s primary clinical specialty is obstetrics, and she demonstrates a strong community focus to her practice.
+Her employment experience includes public health nursing, outpatient and inpatient (labor and delivery) obstetrics.
+She served as a program coordinator for maternal transfers to UVA (1990s) as well as UVA nurse coordinator and data collector for regionalization of high-risk pregnancies (late 1970s).
+In 1997, Mary joined the faculty of the School of Nursing and has taught in the areas of public health and obstetrics (both classroom and clinical), leadership, and she co-teaches the healthcare history elective for fourth-year medical students.
 She was a recipient of the Excellence in Teaching Award through the UVA Nursing Alumni Association.

 Martin, S. E., Drake, E., Yoder, L., & Gibson, M. (2015).
 Active duty women’s perceptions of breastfeeding support in the military setting.
 Military Medicine, 180(11), 1154-1160. doi:10.7205/MILMED-D-14-00498

 Pitcock, N., Drake, E., Kulbok, P. A., Pineda, K., Gibson, M., & Yoder, L. (2015).
 Evaluation of an initiative to increase exclusive breastfeeding among rural Hispanic women.
 Clinical Lactation, 6(3), 98-108. doi:10.1891/2158-0722.214.171.124